Happy Code is humane

 Just enough humanity in the design

-to recognize that correctness is not the same as fairness.
+to recognise that correctness is not the same as fairness.

 the absence of appeal is not efficiency.